 Work Group Vice Chair: Andrew Gomez

-October Update: The Group has completed the draft of its upcoming report, “Instant Recurring Payments: Unlocking Opportunities in High-Growth Vertical Markets, which provides merchants with practical insights and resources for building a business case around instant recurring payments.
-The draft has been shared with the Operations Committee for review and feedback.
+November Update: The Group has advanced its work on “Instant Recurring Payments: Unlocking Opportunities in High-Growth Vertical Markets,” finalizing a draft that outlines guidance and resources for merchants evaluating recurring payment opportunities.
+The draft is now with the Operations Committee for its review and feedback.

 Download the Charter